MaksPikul/MaksPikul/README.md

   - Presented planning documents and final application to a representative of the FDM Group
   - Managed team deadlines, tasks and monitored their efforts (Demo of UI available in GitHub Repo README)

 ### - Web-app login/sign-up functionality
   Used React, JavaScript, Express, and PostgreSQL to build API routes which handle login, register and cookie sessions<br>
   +Client/server side validation using formik and yup.
   No pictures because it doesn't look nice but it works cool

-### - Python Data project <br>
-Predicting Rank based on Player Statistics - Created functions which use Riot Games Api to extract statistics of 2200 unique users, Used Python libraries to Analyze collected data, finally prepared data for       training using a selected ML algorithm.<br> https://www.kaggle.com/datasets/makspl/league-of-legends-player-statistics

 <!--
 **MaksPikul/MaksPikul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.